Prevalence of Maladaptive Behaviors in Dogs

 Average Number of Behaviors:

 • While the study didn’t establish an average count per dog, it’s common for individual dogs to exhibit 1-3 maladaptive behaviors.
-Many dogs show some level of maladaptive behavior, especially if they lack early socialization, appropriate training, or live in a stressful environment.
+Maladaptive behaviors are behavioral responses that are not appropriate to the environment or situation.
+Many dogs show some level of maladaptive behavior, especially if they lack early socialization, appropriate training, or live in stressful environments.

 Key Takeaways